JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/variable-difficulty.md

 **Lucius**: _"Uh, I guess I’ll use my oil just after she tosses the Smoke Bombs, then?”_

 **Warden**: _"That should be fine, yes.
 But be aware that combat officially breaks out as soon as Wolfram stands to fire.
-And since you're all at the ready, there is no need to make a DEX save: you go first."_
+And since you're all at the ready, there is no need to make a AGL save: you go first."_

 **Warden**: _"The soldiers continue their trajectory, until finally the leader draws his sword into the air and screams, 'Charge!'
 And the soldiers rush towards you.
 Everything happens at once.
 Wolfram stands and fires his crossbow at the leader.
 Since the leader is part of a detachment, Wolfram can only roll a d4."_